daavelino/mini-PKI-tools/README.md

 <br>

-mini PKI tools is a set of **OpenSSL-based** Bash scripts (running Linux only), an iits objective is to
+mini PKI tools is a set of **OpenSSL-based** Bash scripts (running Linux only), an its objective is to

     provide a set of tools to simplify the task of create, issue and revoke x509 compliant digital certificates.

 <br>